team-gradvek/gradvek/README.md

 # Errors

-## How to resolve  SSL: CERTIFICATE_VERIFY_FAILED error
+### How to resolve  SSL: CERTIFICATE_VERIFY_FAILED error
 https://stackoverflow.com/questions/50236117/scraping-ssl-certificate-verify-failed-error-for-http-en-wikipedia-org

 "If you're using macOS go to Macintosh HD > Applications > Python3.6 folder (or whatever version of python you're using) > double click on "Install Certificates.command" file."

-## Neo4j/Docker Connection Errors
+### Neo4j/Docker Connection Errors
 https://stackoverflow.com/questions/42397751/neo4j-in-docker-max-heap-size-causes-hard-crash-137/42398497#42398497

-## Couldn't validate latest open targets version and update data.[Errno 2] No such file or directory: 'XXX/gradvek/datasets/opentarget/diseases’
+### Couldn't validate latest open targets version and update data.[Errno 2] No such file or directory: 'XXX/gradvek/datasets/opentarget/diseases’
 Please manually create the folder

+### Neo4j container
+_Note: If `make run-all` you run the complete application in Docker it is possible the Neo4j container exits as it is competing for memory.
+Try restarting the Neo4j container a few times._

 # Design of system